 Do what you love.
 Know your own bone; gnaw at it, bury it, unearth it, and gnaw it still. — Henry David Thoreau

 I completed my undergraduate work at John Carroll University in Cleveland and an MFA in Creative Writing at American University, where I taught Freshman Composition.
 After living in Washington, D.C., for five years, I spent twelve years in New York City, freelancing at national magazines as a copy editor.
-I’m now back in Cleveland, my hometown, with my husband and two children, and I work as a copywriter at the marketing agency Adcom.
+I now live in Cleveland,

 Every chance I get, I gnaw my bone.